iepathos/nom/README.md

 shell scripts should be bash and work in ubuntu and osx.
 Needs to have an install.sh to work at all, should also have an uninstall.sh going forward.
 Script should be compatible with latest OSX and Ubuntu.
 Things that only apply to one platform, example homebrew, should uname check to make sure they skip install if on ubuntu to make sure any script in here is safe to call on either platform even if it doesn't really apply to that particular platform it shouldn't error code.

-any given module should work by itself and deal with its own its dependencies.
+any given module should work by itself and deal with its own dependencies.

-# tests

-Given the above requirements for modules, we can make some generalized tests to verify the above holds true so crud on modules can easily be tested.

-+ for each module create an ubuntu vm, copy the module, execute install.sh and verify exit code is 0
-+ do the same with an osx vm (much more prone to bugs but should be manageable with virtualbox and older osx)

 # shell scripting guidelines